 LIS 415: Information Organization

-Topic Areas: Introduction and Overview of Information Organization!
+Topic Areas: Introduction to the course.
+An overview of Information Organization.

 Learning Objectives: